-The 2009 Annual General Meeting resolved that the company's Chairman in consultation with the company's major shareholders should appoint a nomination committee ahead of the 2010 Annual General Meeting.
-According to the Annual General Meeting decision, the Nomination Committee shall comprise a minimum of four members, one of whom is the company Chairman.
+The Annual General Meeting decides how the Nomination Committee should be appointed.
+The 2010 Annual General Meeting resolved that the company's Chairman in consultation with the company's major shareholders should appoint a nomination committee ahead of the 2011 Annual General Meeting.
+According to the Annual General Meeting decision, the Nomination Committee shall comprise the company's Chairman plus a minimum of four members.
 If an already appointed member resigns from the Nomination Committee, the company's major shareholders shall appoint a replacement following consultation.
 The members of the Nomination Committee do not receive any remuneration from the company but are entitled to receive reasonable remuneration from the company for expenditure incurred with regard to evaluation and recruitment.

-The composition of the Nomination Committee was announced on Ratos's website and disclosed together with contact details through a press release on 9 October 2009.
+The composition of the Nomination Committee was announced on Ratos's website and disclosed together with contact details through a press release on 1 October 2010.